ShantanuMakkar/Terraform_random_password_generation/README.md

 This Terraform project provides a reusable module to manage two passwords: an active and a backup password.
 It supports rotating only the backup password and optionally swapping the active and backup passwords.

-Folder Structure
+Folder Structure -

-terraform-password-rotation/
-main.tf
+Terraform_random_password_generation/

-_modules/
+├── _modules/
-password_regen/
+│   └── password_generation/
-password.tf
+│       ├── password.tf
-locals.tf
+│       ├── local.tf
+│       ├── vars.tf
+│       └── outputs.tf
+│
+├── main.tf
+├── vars.tf
-outputs.tf
+├── outputs.tf
+├── README.md
+├── terraform.tfvars

+│
+└── guard/
+└── precheck.go

 Features
 	•	Two Passwords: Generates one active and one backup password.